October is National Substance Abuse Prevention Month

 Sometimes it’s necessary to observe and adjust prevention programs to speak to a community’s specific challenges or issues.

-While all forms of substance abuse education should definitely be addressed, focusing on a community-wide problem can reinforce positive decision-making when it comes to those specific encounters.
+All forms of substance abuse education should reinforce positive decision-making regarding those specific encounters.

-Many cities and communities around the country have been hit hard by the opioid epidemic and it impacts everyone who lives there, not just those who have a dependence or addiction to opioids or heroin.
+Many cities and communities worldwide have been hit hard by the opioid epidemic, impacting everyone who lives there, not just those who have a dependence or addiction to opioids or heroin.

 It requires all residences of the community to take part in prevention techniques and education, or at the very least to learn more about addiction and why it isn’t simply a moral failing or weakness.

-The National Institute on Drug Abuse (NIDA) provides incredible prevention resources for parents, teachers and anyone else interested in knowing more about how to protect those most vulnerable to substance abuse and addiction.
+The National Institute on Drug Abuse (NIDA) provides incredible prevention resources for parents, teachers, and anyone else interested in knowing more about protecting those most vulnerable to substance abuse and addiction.

-One such resource is a very helpful brief entitled, “Preventing Drug Use Among Children and Adolescents,” that includes 16 Prevention Principles based on research and can be used by community leaders and educators to implement effective prevention programs in their area.
+One such resource is a very helpful brief entitled “Preventing Drug Use Among Children and Adolescents,” which includes 16 Prevention Principles based on research and can be used by community leaders and educators to implement effective prevention programs in their area.